Here at Leap in! HQ, we are often asked whether the NDIS can help people with a psychosocial disability.

 - Documents and assessments given to Centrelink or other departments

 - Completing the My Profile section of the Leap in! app which includes details about you and the impact of your disability on your life.
-Get a refresher on Using the Leap in! app to prepare for your NDIS Plan meeting.

 Your application is more likely to be approved if: